Long Acting Reversible Contraceptives (LARCs)

 - Thickens the lining of the womb, preventing implantation.

 It is over 99% effective when used correctly.
-However it is only over 94% effective when used incorrectly.
+However it is only over 94% effective if used incorrectly.

 This form of contraception doesn’t interrupt sex.
 However it doesn’t protect against STIs.
 It may also continue to cause some side effects for a few months after stopping the injections and can also take around 6-12 months for periods as well as fertility to return to normal after.